lwiest/SolvingTantrix/README.md

 ## Solution

-I wrote a computer program in Java (the source code is available in this GitHub repo) that computes all solutions.
+I wrote a computer program in Java (the source code is available in this GitHub repository) that computes all solutions.
 It uses a backtracking algorithm and eliminates duplicate solutions by calculating a hash value, which it compares with those of previous solutions.
 It also rejects solutions containing holes (apparently an unofficial Tantrix rule).
 For each actual solution the program renders an image and saves it to a file.

 ## Results